Nova et Vetera

 - John O’Callaghan, University of Notre Dame

-- Michael Sherwin, O.P., University of Fribourg
+- Michael Sherwin, O.P., Pontifical University of St. Thomas Aquinas

 “Nova et Vetera is an outstanding resource for the renewal of theology in line with the New Evangelization, and unrivalled for the intellectual energy of its contributors and editors.
 I strongly encourage all Catholic seminaries and colleges to subscribe.”